opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-event.md

 ### Configuration

-You can configure the `ConvertEntry` processor with the following options:
+You can configure the `ConvertEntry` processor with the following options.

 Option | Required | Description
 :--- | :--- | :---